 Had you lost attraction to them and withdrawn from any intimacy, pushing them toward someone else?

-If you were fired from your job, was it because you hated it and were thus lax in your work?
+If you were fired from your job, was it because you hated it and were thus careless in your work?

 Did you call in sick a lot?
 Were you passive-aggressive toward others in the workplace?